dafydd61/intro-to-processing/README.md

 Intro to Processing
 ===================

-Some starter skectches for Processing intro workshops.
+Some starter sketches for Processing intro workshops.